RIDING THE COBBLES OF FLANDERS AND ROUBAIX

 There are no greater single day races in the sport of cycling than the Spring Classics of April.
 From the Koppenberg and the steep cobbled climbs of the Flemish Ardennes to the Arenberg Forest and the hellish pavé of Northern France’s Paris-Roubaix, these races define cycling and the riders who win them.
-Experience all the drama of these epic battles up close – from the amateur Tour of Flanders Cyclosportif to the toughest sectors of pavé from the Arenberg Forest to the Roubaix velodrome.
+Experience all the drama of these epic battles up close – from the Tour of Flanders Cyclosportif to the Paris-Roubaix Challenge and the toughest sectors of pavé from the Arenberg Forest to the Roubaix velodrome.
 We think you’ll agree that you have to ride it to believe it!

 Historic Belgium is on every street you walk down.
 Shopping and eating in the Grote Market, wandering along its charming canals and across cobbled bridges.
 The eclectic city of Gent pulsates under the shadows of its stone structures, while the Walloonian city of Tournai proudly displays is cathedral and belfry, both UNESCO World Heritage Sites.
 Savor local Belgian ales, including the only beer still brewed in Bruges; view the art of Jan van Eyck and the only work by Michelangelo outside of Italy; and immerse yourself in a cycling culture that is unmatched anywhere else on the streets of Europe, including a visit to the Tour of Flanders Museum.

 Experience counts, and we put our intricate knowledge of the Belgian roads to good use to assure you’re in prime viewing for all of the race-winning moves.
 We get you up close with VIP access to the race starts of Flanders and The Scheldeprijs; relax in style with our VIP lunch on the Flanders race course with a top rated Flemish chef; and enjoy the party at our private tent with a 42” digital TV and catered lunch for the exciting finale of Paris-Roubaix; and live TV in the vans assures you you’re on top of the race action the whole day.